-Among Muslims of Islam's earliest era it was reffered to as Madinat bayt al-Maqdis ("City of the Temple") which was restricted to the Temple Mount.
+Among Muslims of Islam's earliest era, it was referred to as Madinat Bayt al-Maqdis ("City of the Temple") which was restricted to the Temple Mount.

-Later the Temple Mlount became known as al-Haram al-Sharif"The Noble City".
+Later the Temple Mount became known as al-Haram al-Sharif"The Noble City".

 In 638 the Islamic Caliphate extended its dominion to Jerusalem.
 With the Arab conquest, Jews were allowed back into the city.

-The Rashidun caliph Umar ibn al-Khattab singed a treaty with Monophysite Christian Patriarch Sophronuis, assuring him that Jerusalem's Christian holy places and population would be protected under Muslim rule.
+The Rashidun caliph Umar ibn al-Khattab signed a treaty with Monophysite Christian Patriarch Sophronuis, assuring him that Jerusalem's Christian holy places and population would be protected under Muslim rule.

-Christian-Arab tradition records that, when led to pray i the church so that Muslims would not request conversion of the church to a mosque.
+Christian-Arab tradition records that when led to pray, pray for the church so that Muslims would not request conversion of the church to a mosque.